 However, there are a few exceptions to the standard two-year statute of limitations.
 Under what's called the "discovery rule," if the lawsuit is based on a foreign object left in the patient's body or if the health care provider "fraudulently and wrongfully concealed" the malpractice, you either have one year from when you finally discover (or should reasonably have discovered) the object or the deception or the standard two-year period, whichever is later, to file the claim.

-If someone is under 18 years of age or is mentally disabled, the statute of limitations is "tolled", i.e. put on pause, until the person reaches 18 or regains their mental capacities.
-However, regardless of the plaintiff's age or mental state, the statute of limitations will not be paused for more than six years.
+And if the injured patient is younger than 18 years of age or is mentally disabled when the malpractice occurs, the statute of limitations is "tolled" (or paused) until the person turns 18 or regains their mental capacities.
+Regardless of the plaintiff's age or mental state, though, the statute of limitations cannot be paused for more than six years.

-The damage limit applies to the total amount the plaintiff can collect, regardless of the number of defendants.
-The jury cannot be told about the damage limitation.
-The damage cap does not apply if the defendant acted recklessly or willfully or if the acts would be a felony under criminal law.
-Punitive damages, which are somewhat rare in medical malpractice cases, are limited to $250,000.
+The damage limit applies to the total amount of noneconomic damages the plaintiff can collect, regardless of the number of defendant health care providers.
+However, the damage cap does not apply if the defendant's conduct was "reckless or willful," or if the act would be a felony under criminal law.

 Note that economic damages, such as compensation for lost wages and the costs of past or future medical care, are not affected by the damage cap.
 There are no limits on the amount of economic damages that can be awarded in an Idaho medical malpractice case.